Dragonmystic707/exalted-reincarnated/docs/System/Merits.md

 This must be given as a boon from a supernatural entity that already has access to that Supernatural Ability.

-Mortal Sorcerers must take this merit.
+Mortal Sorcerers must have this merit to access Sorcery or Necromancy.

-Exalted characters may grant mortals this merit as a Project.
-At Essence 4 they may grant Endowment 3, and at Essence 5 they may grant Endowment 4.

 Endowment grants access to a mote pool of 10 if the character does not have one.
 This mote pool may only be used for this specific Endowment.